Do you often wonder how you could be more effective at home or work?

-This morning, I was thinking about that very question, wondering how to make better use of my time and get more done.
-I immediately remembered a tool I used all the time when I was in sales.
-It’s called the “The 20 Idea Method” – and here’s how it works.
+This morning, I was thinking about how to make better use of my time and get more done.
+I immediately remembered a tool called the “The 20 Idea Method” – and here’s how it works.

 Adapted from Earl Nightingale, this could be considered “solo brainstorming.”
 It is particularly effective when you are “stuck” and need creative solutions to your challenge.
-Try it for a few days in a row, and you will be astounded by the creative solutions you receive, and how much it supports and inspires your work.
+Try it for a few days in a row, and you will be astounded by the creative solutions you receive.

 In three easy steps, here’s how it works: